-April 8-12, 2019 marks the observance of the 23rd annual National Cancer Registrars Week (NCRW).
+April 8-12, 2019 marked the observance of the 23rd annual National Cancer Registrars Week (NCRW).
 This year’s theme, Cancer Registrars: Capturing the Picture of Cancer, illustrates the vital role cancer registrars play in collecting information that is crucial to oncology research, improved treatment and patient outcomes, and cancer prevention.

 Cancer registrars are driven by health data.
 Each element of data compiled by cancer registrars tells an important part of a patient’s story and adds to the collective knowledge that is the key to finding a cure.